blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - Supertype `Person` contains the required properties `name` and `age`
 - Supertype `Superhero` contains the required properties `superpower` and `name`

 In this example, `name` overlaps as a required property in both supertypes.
-Compatibility of overlapping properties is defined through the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) definition of 'compatible'.
+Compatibility of overlapping properties is defined in the [versioning RFC's definition of "compatible"](./0408-versioning-types.md#determining-type-compatibility) .

 ```txt
               (supertypes)